CAPT CAMERON WEST

 In his previous home, there were steps at the front door, small door frames, slick floors and the shower was not accessible.
 The counter tops were too high for him to use in his wheelchair so he says basic activities turned into “a balancing act on one leg.”

 A specially adapted home, with accessible entrances, open layout, lower counter tops and a safer shower eliminates these problems for Cameron.
-He and his wife Madison became parents to their first child, a baby girl, in December 2014 and they welcomed their second child after receiving their Homes For Our Troops home.
+He and his wife Madison became parents to their first child, a baby girl, in December 2014 and have had two more children since receiving their Homes For Our Troops home in 2015.
 Since the home is adapted to Cameron’s injuries, he is able to spend more quality time with his family.
 “The new home makes the smaller things in life easier, so I can focus on the bigger things,” he says.

 Cameron also says a specially adapted home cuts down the time it takes for him to get ready every day, giving him more time to spend outside the home and focusing on his future goals.
 He hopes to someday spend his time volunteering and teaching the youth of other Veterans.
 He and Madison would eventually like to open up a nonprofit camp for children of Veterans who have faced challenges like PTSD, injuries, and deployments.
 He is currently a member of HFOT’s Veteran Action and Advisory Team (VAAT).
 Cameron’s wife operates her own private practice and Cameron is a stay-at-home dad during the week.
 On the weekends, he runs a business raising cattle for commercial breeders and registered Angus breeders.